Smile-SA/X-Bi/README.md

 }
   ```

-- ##### 4.2.2 Configuration view structure
+- ##### 4.2.2 View structure configuration
     - ##### 4.2.2.1 Add a model

-In configuration files, adding a view model and its structure is done in dynamic views.
+In the configuration file, adding a view model and its structure is done in dynamic views.
 Let's add a new model named
-example and configure its structure.
+`Example1` and configure its structure.
-In Json file Go To ``` views > dynamics > ``` and add a new field in the items.
+In the JSON file go to ``` views > dynamics > ``` and add a new entry as follows:

 ```
 {